Lyapunov coefficients for monodromic tangential singularities in Filippov vector fields: Introduction and statements of the main results

 The sums above are taken over all the $(p-q+1)$-tuple of nonnegative integers $(b_1,b_2,\cdots,b_{p-q+1})$ satisfying $b_1+2b_2+\cdots+(p-q+1)b_{p-q+1}=p,$ and $b_1+b_2+\cdots+b_{p-q+1}=q.$ Notice that

 It is worth mentioning that partial Bell polynomials are implemented in algebraic manipulators as Mathematica and Maple.
-In Section \ref{sec:alg}, based on Theorem \ref{teo:coef}, we provide an implemented Mathematica algorithm for computing the Lyapunov coefficients.
+Based on Theorem \ref{teo:coef}, we provide Appendix A containing an implemented Mathematica algorithm for computing the Lyapunov coefficients.